mgrebenets/mgrebenets.github.io/_posts/2015-03-15-hackerrank-in-swift---io.md

 > An important note.
 This code _will not_ work properly with actual Unicode input.
 Anything outside of standard ASCII table will be rendered as some gibberish.
 Obviously `getchar` is not up for the job of reading unicode characters.
 However, on HackerRank you would never get non-ASCII input (at least for assignments that I saw), so this function does perfect job for its targeted application area.

+Another side note, the code is using Swift version 1.1.
+If you try to compile it with 1.2 it will fail because `countElements` has been removed and replaced with just `count`.
+To have the code that compiles with both versions, just remove the `countElements(buf) < Int.max` part altogether.
+You will never hit this limit with HackerRank anyway.

 ## Read Line

 Now when you can get a line, next thing you will want is to convert that line into something else.
 For example, if the line is just one integer, you would like to convert into a value of `Int` type.
 It it's a list of integers (space- or comma-, or whatever- separated), you would obviously want to convert it to `Array<Int>` or `[Int]`.
 And so on and so forth.